What is the month-end close process? Everything you need to know

 The month-end close can present challenges for accounting teams, as we just saw, but these are not insurmountable.
 The following tactics can help you improve efficiency and speed up the process.

 Close accounting software can automate repetitive tasks—saving your team time, reducing errors, and improving overall efficiency.
-Plus, it can help you centralize your financial data and accounting processes, so you don’t have to constantly switch between spreadsheets, your enterprise resource planning (ERP) platform, and other software.
+Plus, it can help you centralize your financial data and accounting processes, so you don’t have to constantly switch between spreadsheets, your ERP platform, and other software.

 Evaluate existing manual processes to identify tasks that you could automate, then explore close accounting software solutions to find the right one for your business.
 For example, using a close accounting solution embedded in NetSuite eliminates context switching and allows you to automate tasks to speed up the close process.